On $H$-Topological Intersection Graphs: FPT results via clique-treewidth graph classes

 \begin{proof} For fixed $k$, clearly, if $G$ contains a clique of size $k+1$ then $G$ has no $k$-coloring, i.e., no list-$k$-coloring, regardless of the lists.
 We use Theorem~\ref{thm:fpt-k-clique} to test for such a clique, and reject if one is found.
-Otherwise, we have a $5\cdot f(k)$-width tree decomposition, and this time we use it to solve the list-$k$-coloring problem via the known $\calO(n\cdot k^{t+2})$-time algorithm when given a width $t$ tree decomposition~\cite{JansenScheffler-k-list-col-1997}, i.e., list-$k$-coloring can be solved in $\calO(n \cdot k^{5\cdot k\cdot\tw(H) +2})$-time on \graphs{H}. \end{proof}
+Otherwise, we have a $5\cdot f(k)$-width tree decomposition, and this time we use it to solve the list-$k$-coloring problem via the known $\calO(k^{t+2} \cdot n)$-time algorithm when given a width $t$ tree decomposition~\cite{JansenScheffler-k-list-col-1997}.
+Thus, list-$k$-coloring can be solved in $(2^{\calO(f(k))}+k^{\calO(f(k))})\cdot n$ time on $\calG_f$. \end{proof}

 Some further natural open questions remain regarding these results.
-For example, what other problems can be approached via treewidth techniques on treewidth-bounded graph classes?
-Can we obtain polynomial-size kernels for the $k$-clique or list-$k$-coloring problems on $\graphs{H}$ or more generally on treewidth-bounded graph classes?
-Interestingly, this question has already been partially answered for the $k$-clique problem.
+For example, what other problems can be approached on graph classes with the clique-treewidth property?
+Can we obtain polynomial-size kernels for the $k$-clique or list-$k$-coloring problems on $\graphs{H}$ or more generally on graph classes with the clique-treewidth property?
+The kernelization question has already been partially answered for the $k$-clique problem.
 Namely, on $H$-graphs, it was recently shown~\cite{FominGR-2017arXiv} that the $k$-clique admits a polynomial kernel in terms of $\|H\|$ and $k$, but the kernelization requires an $H$-representation to be given as part of the input.
 In contrast, our $\cFPT$ algorithm for $k$-clique (while also parameterized by both $\|H\|$ and $k$) does not need an $H$-representation.

 \begin{problem} Can the kernelization for $k$-clique be done without an $H$-representation a part of the input? \end{problem}

 \begin{problem} Can we obtain polynomial-size kernel for the list-$k$-coloring problem on $H$-graphs? \end{problem}